Tech Trek – Science and Math Camp for Girls now in 7th Grade

 I had the “opportunity” to go to our week-long Tech Trek camp this summer as a “Dorm Monitor.”
 I must say, having no children of my own, this was out of my comfort zone and I was a little worried.
 But looking back now, there were some highs and lows, but all-in-all it was a wonderful experience and I’m glad I volunteered.
 It was at Pacific Lutheran University in Tacoma with 64 girls between 7th and 8th grade.

 There were ten girls in my wing of the dorm along with a student counselor who was a wonderful asset.
 She had just graduated from high school and was very interested and well informed on astronomy.
 She was also really good with the girls.
 We called our group “Apollo 4.”
-I thought I had the best group.
-Very interesting and pretty well behaved all around.
+We thought we had the best group.
+They were very interesting and pretty well behaved all around.
 There was one scary night where two girls woke up and knocked on my door.
 Someone had yelled and screamed outside the dorms for a few seconds and it reminded the girls of a bad experience.
 After a while they calmed down and got back to sleep.
 Mostly it was pretty quiet at night.

 Thursday night was career night where 17 women scientists came and spoke to the girls and they were able to ask questions.
 This was a real eye-opener and a great experience for everyone.
 The last night we went out to see the stars and got to look at the moon through a telescope.